Get all of the information you need to start and run a small business.

 The most common legal structures for a small business are:

-For LLCs and corporations, you will need to check that your name is distinguishable from the names of other business entities already on file with the North Dakota Secretary of State (SOS).
+You will need to check that your business name is distinguishable from the names of other business entities already on file with the North Dakota Secretary of State (SOS).
 You can check for available names by doing a business records search on the SOS website.
 You can reserve an available name for twelve months by filing a Reserve Name Application with the North Dakota SOS.
-There are certain name requirements for LLCs and corporations (like including a word such as “LLC” for LLCs or “Company” for corporations).
+There are certain name requirements for LLCs and corporations (like including a word such as "LLC" for LLCs or "Company" for corporations).
 See How to Form an LLC in North Dakota and How to Form a Corporation in North Dakota for more information.

 Sole proprietorships and partnerships in North Dakota must file a Trade Name Registration with the North Dakota SOS if they use a business name that is different from the name of the business owner (for a sole proprietorship) or names of the individual partners (for a partnership).